GafferHQ/gaffer/doc/source/Tutorials/Scripting/QueryingAScene/index.md

 # Tutorial: Querying a Scene #

-Gaffer's scripting flexibility allows you to query the scene's parameters and objects as it flows through the node graph.
-In this tutorial, we will demonstrate how to use Gaffer's API to reference various scene parameters and traverse the scene hierarchy.
+Gaffer's scripting flexibility allows you to query the scene's properties and objects as it flows through the node graph.
+In this tutorial, we will demonstrate how to use Gaffer's API to reference various scene properties and traverse the scene hierarchy.
 We will cover the following:

 - The main `out` plug
 - Referencing the `globals` scene plug and its values
 - Using the utility methods for returning various scene properties:
     - `object()` method, for returning a scene object
-    - `parameters()` method, for returning an object's scene parameters
     - `transform()` method, for returning an object's local scene transform
     - `fullTransform()` method, for returning an object's global scene transform
     - `attributes()` method, for returning an object's scene attributes